BUCHER, Sir (Francis

 pushed over to reduce the risk.
 Out of respect for Sir Roy & Lady

-Maureen (to who he owed so much), a politically shrewd and
+Bucher (to who he owed so very much), a politically shrewd and

 high-ranking leader who shaped the history of the British Empire and